MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/algorithms.md

 The Fourier transform is a fundamental tool of classical analysis and is just as important for quantum computations.
 In addition, the efficiency of the *quantum Fourier transform* (QFT) far surpasses what is possible on a classical machine making it one of the first tools of choice when designing a quantum algorithm.

-As an approximate generalization of the QFT, we provide the <xref:microsoft.quantum.canon.approximateqft> operation that allows for further optimizations by pruning rotations that aren't strictly necessary for the desired algorithmic accuracy.
+As an approximate generalization of the QFT, we provide the <xref:Microsoft.Quantum.Canon.ApproximateQft> operation that allows for further optimizations by pruning rotations that aren't strictly necessary for the desired algorithmic accuracy.
-The approximate QFT requires the dyadic $Z$-rotation operation <xref:microsoft.quantum.intrinsic.rfrac> as well as the <xref:microsoft.quantum.intrinsic.h> operation.
+The approximate QFT requires the dyadic $Z$-rotation operation <xref:Microsoft.Quantum.Intrinsic.RFrac> as well as the <xref:Microsoft.Quantum.Intrinsic.H> operation.
 The input and output are assumed to be encoded in big endian encoding---that is, the qubit with index `0` is encoded in the left-most (highest) bit of the binary integer representation.
 This aligns with [ket notation](xref:microsoft.quantum.concepts.dirac), as a register of three qubits in the state $\ket{100}$ corresponds to $q_0$ being in the state $\ket{1}$ while $q_1$ and $q_2$ are both in state $\ket{0}$.
 The approximation parameter $a$ determines the pruning level of the $Z$-rotations, i.e., $a \in [0..n]$.